The Bankrate promise

-Use this calculator to help build a CD ladder that works best for you.
+Use Bankrate’s CD ladder calculator to help build a CD ladder that fits your budget and timeline.

 Types of CDs

-- Traditional CDs: Traditional CDs are one of the most common types of CDs.
-They feature a fixed interest rate and a fixed term.
-You will get hit with a penalty for withdrawing your money early.
+- Traditional CDs, the most common type of CDs, feature a fixed APY and a fixed term.
+You'll get hit with a penalty for withdrawing money early.

-- No-penalty CDs: These CDs, also known as liquid CDs, offer the ability to withdraw money without a penalty.
-They may have lower rates than traditional CDs with the same term.
+- These CDs, also known as liquid CDs, offer the ability to withdraw money early without paying a penalty.
+They often have lower rates than traditional CDs with the same term.

-- Bump-up CDs: If rates rise during the CD term, bump-up CDs give you the option of asking the bank to increase your rate.
-You’re usually limited to one increase per term.
+- If rates rise during the CD term, bump-up CDs give you the option of a once-per-term rate increase.

-- Step-up CDs: Like bump-up CDs, step-up CDs offer the ability to increase your rate in a rising-rate environment.
+- Like bump-up CDs, step-up CDs offer the ability to increase your rate in a rising-rate environment.
 The difference is that step-up CDs offer automatic increases at certain intervals.

-- IRA CDs: These are CDs held in an IRA, or individual retirement account.
+- These are CDs held in an individual retirement account (IRA).